 - Cover, transfer to the oven, and bake!

-By the way, if you’re wondering about the Dutch Oven I use, it’s this one (affiliate link).
+👉 By the way, if you’re wondering, this is the Dutch Oven I use.

 Trust me, this will quickly become one of your family’s favorite recipes.
 My boys (who aren’t even big on sauerkraut to begin with), couldn’t get enough of it!

 The sweet apple totally mellows out the bite in the sauerkraut, and the pork chops come out super tender and delicious.
 If you’re on the fence, give it a try!

 Check out some of my other delicious and healthy weeknight dinners:

 - Grilled Pork Chops with Garlic Scapes and Rosemary Peaches